Manual Reference Pages - walk (n)

 -seed Initializes the random number generator so that different calls of walk on the same arguments have a chance to explore different paths (if any).

--loop If the current state is a deadlock or terminated due to other path consttaints, and it is not a counter example to the property to be checked, then the simulation is restarted from the initial marking or state.
+-loop If the current state is a deadlock and it is not a counter example to the property to be checked, then the simulation is restarted from the initial state.

 -favor s | -avoid s

 Restrict path to the transitions in s (-only s), or not in s (-never s).
-If not possible, then terminate the path.
+If not possible, then the path is terminated.
+If s is a file, then the set considered is the contents of file s.

 Stopping conditions: